-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Grizzle Growth ETF (the "Fund"), a series of Tidal Trust II (the "Trust"), dated August 7, 2023, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Grizzle Growth ETF (the "Fund"), a series of Tidal Trust II (the "Trust"), dated November 28, 2024, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
 A copy of the Prospectus may be obtained without charge, by calling the Fund at 1-800-617-0004, visiting www.etf.grizzle.com, or writing to the Grizzle Growth ETF, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701.

-The Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to the Fund's most recent Annual Report to Shareholders (File No. 811-23793).
-When available, a copy of the Fund's Annual Report to Shareholders may be obtained at no charge by contacting the Fund at the address or phone number noted above.
-The audited financial statements and report of the predecessor fund's independent registered public accounting firm in the predecessor fund's annual report to shareholders, for the fiscal period from December 16, 2021 to July 31, 2022, are incorporated by reference (are legally a part of this SAI).
+The Fund's audited financial statements for the fiscal year ended July 31, 2024 are incorporated into this SAI by reference to the Fund's most recent annual Certified Shareholder Report on Form N-CSR (File No. 811-23793).
+A copy of the Fund's annual Certified Shareholder Report may be obtained at no charge by contacting the Fund at the address or phone number noted above.